 This session brought together policymakers and representatives of organizations that support the links between evidence collection and production and governmental decision-making to tell us how tracker data was used in decision making during the covid-19 crisis.

 Participants: Trackers (OxGRCT/INGSA) introduced and facilitated this session.
 Speakers/participants was from governments or organizations as described above.

 Section 10: Labour market and social policy responses to the pandemic (Oxford Supertracker)

 Welfare states have been facing a litmus test during the pandemic.
 Far reaching social policies were implemented to safeguard jobs, avoid social hardship, and limit inequalities.
 Policy-makers responded at unprecedented speed and scale, though measures varied across welfare states.

-This section will discuss policy responses to mitigate the employment and social impact of the pandemic.
+This section discussed policy responses to mitigate the employment and social impact of the pandemic.
 Policy areas covered by this stream include labour market and social policies across all areas of the welfare state.
-Both comparative and causal approaches are welcome.
+Both comparative and causal approaches were welcome.

 Format: PP, YS

 The conference program and recorded sections are available here